Alexmhack/py_handles_csv/README.md

 ```

-# Reading csv files into dictionary
+# Reading CSV Files Into Dictionary
 **csv** library along with the simple reader that just reads the plain text into a csv
 formatted data. csv has one more reader object that works in a slightly different way.